- Personal Health Information & Self-Help»

 Feet are the most important part of posture since they carry the rest of the body.
 Now try to spread your toes as far out as possible.
 Make them look like ducks' feet.
 Memorize which muscles are working when spreading the toes, then take the footprint again.
 Any change?
 Perhaps not yet.
 Never mind, just carry on with the next exercise but bookmark this page so you can come back and try again tomorrow.

-I see joggers running their ankles into the ground because they don't realize that they have fallen arches (flat feet).
+I see joggers running their ankles into the ground because they don't realize that they have flat feet.
 Flat feet soon causes knee damage.
-Badly aligned knees may, later on in life, create the need for hip-replacement operations.
-That is why it is so important to start at the base.
+Badly aligned knees may, later on in life, create the need for knee- and hip replacement operations.
+That is why it is so important to start at the base, the feet.